 Your Dynamics 365 installation comes with an add-on that allows your customers to seek self-service support on a web portal hosted in the Azure cloud.
-However, much like the Live Assist solution, a CRM admin user must first enable the portal add-on before it can be used.

 Next, accept the terms of service.
 This may prompt you to enter your login credentials and grant permissions to the Portal application.

 To edit the portal in Power Apps portals Studio, see Edit a portal.

 - If you don't have sufficient privileges to provision a portal, an error is displayed.
 You must have the System Administrator role in Common Data Service to create a portal.
 You must also have the Access Mode set to Read-Write under Client Access License (CAL) Information in the user record.

 - If you have purchased an older portal add-on, and want to provision a portal using the add-on, you must go to the Dynamics 365 Administration Center page.
 More information: Provision a portal using the older portal add-on

 - If you have provisioned a portal using the older portal add-on, you can still customize and manage it from make.powerapps.com.

 - Provisioning portals from make.powerapps.com does not consume the older portal add-ons.
 Also, these portals are not listed under the Applications tab on the Dynamics 365 Administration Center page.

 - A Common Data Service starter portal cannot be created from the Dynamics 365 Administration Center page.